-Long-range transportation plans are developed by MPOs every 5 years and cover at least a 20 year span.
-The current long-range transportation plan was adopted by the MPO in May 2010.
-The base year of this long-range transportation plan is 2010 and the horizon year was 2040.
-Responsibility for transportation planning for the MPO, including the long range transportation plan, rests with the staff of the Northwest Alabama Council of Local Governments (NACOLG).
+Long-range transportation plans are developed by MPOs every 5 years and cover at least a 20-year span.
+The current long-range transportation plan was adopted by the MPO in October 2015.
+The base year of this long-range transportation plan is 2015 and the horizon year is 2045.
+Responsibility for transportation planning for the MPO, including the long-range transportation plan, rests with the staff of the Northwest Alabama Council of Local Governments (NACOLG).